MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-security-infrastructure-endpoint.md

 - **Vulnerability management** evolving into a critical part of overall security posture management.

--**Addition of container technologies** to be managed and secured by infrastructure and network teams as the organization adopts this technology broadly.
+- **Addition of container technologies** to be managed and secured by infrastructure and network teams as the organization adopts this technology broadly.
 See [Container security in Defender for Cloud](/azure/security-center/container-security) for an example.

 - **Security agent consolidation** and tool simplification to reduce the maintenance and performance overhead of security agents and tools.